 Check Generated Files

-The script includes steps to check the private key and the self-signed certificate to verify their contents.
+The script checks the private key and the self-signed certificate.

 1. Check Private Key